 I was also carrying more luggage than I would have liked, because this is a small part of a much longer trip.
 If I were doing this again I would make it a circular tour out of Buenos Aires and leave my wheelie bag behind.

-Anyway here’s my itinerary for three weeks between Buenos Aires and Santiago, plus what I’d do differently now.
+Anyway here’s my itinerary for three weeks between Buenos Aires and Santiago, plus most importantly what I’d do differently now I know.

-- First stop: Puerto Madryn.
 22 hours from Buenos Aires on a bus, or you can get flights if you want to save time.
-Must sees are the penguins, whales, sea lions and wildlife generally (depends on the time of year what is available).
-I spent 5 days here; 4-5 days is probably about right to see the main things, three if you’re really organized.
-Good seafood restaurants too, plus a beach
+Must-sees are the penguins, whales, sea lions and wildlife generally (depends on the time of year what is available).
+I spent 5 days here; 4-5 days is probably about right to see the main things; you could do it in 3 if you’re really organised.
+Good seafood restaurants too, plus a beach.

-3. El Bolson, a more laid back backpacker friendly place an hour or so away.
+El Bolson is a more laid back backpacker-friendly place an hour or so away from Bariloche.
 Same great views and less of the touristy stuff.

-5. If I were doing this again I would definitely stop off at El Chalten for 2-3 days next.
-A small town with a handful of hostels, mainly aimed at the backpacking/hiking community (I did it as a day trip from El Calafate, but it was a long day and I would rather have stayed overnight and enjoyed some more of the walks the next day).
+If I were doing this trip again I would definitely stop off at El Chalten for 2-3 days next.
+It is a small town with a handful of hostels, mainly aimed at the backpacking/hiking community.
+I did it as a day trip from El Calafate, but it was a long day and I would rather have stayed overnight and enjoyed some more of the walks the next day.

-6. For completists you can then go on to Ushuaia, ‘the end of the world’.
+For completists you can then go on to Ushuaia, ‘the end of the world’.
 I opted not to do this, as I had already spent way too much money and Ushuaia is not cheap.
-Transport costs and hotels there (there didn’t seem to be too many budget options) plus the cost of food that has to be shipped all that way would have easily added another $5-700 onto my budget.
-It’s a long way (if you’re from a small country the distances in Argentina will always surprise you) and certainly at this point I couldn’t face another long bus journey.
+Transport costs and hotels there (there didn’t seem to be too many budget options) plus the cost of food that has to be shipped all that way would have easily added another $500-700 onto my budget.
+It’s a long way and certainly at this point I couldn’t face another long bus journey.
 It is mostly a stopping off point for cruises to Antartica, however I do understand the urge to complete the circuit and not leave one thing undone.

-8. If I were doing it again I would tag a final two days on at Uspallata, which is en route for Santiago.
+If I were doing it again I would tag a final two days on at Uspallata, which is en route for Santiago.
 I took a day trip around there travelling from Mendoza and there was so much else I could have done, from hiking the Aconcagua park or rafting in the nearby rivers.
-You can, like me, do this on day trips from Mendoza, but Uspallata has some nice little hostals/bnbs, and would make it a lot easier, and when you’ve had enough you are right on the bus route to Santiago.
+You can, like me, do this on day trips from Mendoza, but Uspallata has some nice little hostals/b&bs of its own, and when you’ve had enough you are right on the bus route to Santiago.